 - 1 teaspoon unsalted butter

-- 1. Peel and trim the squash.
+- Peel and trim the pumpkin.
 You should have about 1 pound.
 Cut the squash into 1-inch chunks.

-- 2. Toss the squash with the sugar in a shallow ceramic baking dish and let stand until the squash weeps and the sugar dissolves, at least 30 minutes and perhaps as long as 1 hour.
+- Toss the pumpkin with the sugar in a shallow ceramic baking dish and let stand until the squash weeps and the sugar dissolves, at least 30 minutes and perhaps as long as 1 hour.

-- 4. Use a wooden spoon to toss the squash and sugar.
-Cover with a crumpled sheet of damp parchment paper and bake for 1 1/2 hours, until the juices bubble and the squash is tender throughout.
+- Use a wooden spoon to toss the pumpkin and sugar.
+Cover with a crumpled sheet of damp parchment paper and bake for 1 1/2 hours, until the juices bubble and the pumpkin is tender throughout.
 Turn off the oven but do not remove the dish.
-Instead let the squash cool inside the warm environment so it can continue to reabsorb the syrupy juices.
-Store the squash and its syrup in a cool place or in the refrigerator to allow the flavors to meld.
-Let the squash return to room temperature before serving.
+Instead, let the pumpkin cool inside the warm environment so it can continue to reabsorb the syrupy juices.
+Store the pumpkin and its syrup in a cool place or in the refrigerator to allow the flavors to meld.
+Let the pumpkin return to room temperature before serving.

 Assemble the dessert

 - Just before serving, melt the butter in a skillet over medium-low heat.
 Add the walnuts and cook, tossing frequently, until they’re glistening.
 Spoon the squash and a few teaspoons of the syrup into individual serving bowls and sprinkle with the toasted walnuts.
 Garnish with dollops of cultured cream, whipped cream, or yogurt, if desired.